iamproperty/iamproperty.github.io/README.md

 Unit tests should be ran after changing any code to make sure it has no unwanted side effects.

+The visual regression tests may differ greatly if the tests are running on a windows when the the snapshots where created on Mac.

 ```
 npm run test
 ```